103 Energy Management with IoT

 what are the objectives of energy management?

-The objectives of energy management focus on optimizing energy usage to achieve cost efficiency, sustainability, and environmental protection
+The objectives of energy management focus on optimizing energy usage to achieve cost efficiency and environmental protection

 what is energy management?

-Energy management is the process of monitoring, controlling, and optimizing energy use to reduce costs, improve efficiency, and promote sustainability
+Energy management is the process of monitoring and optimizing energy usage.

 why do we need energy management?